Ford Mustang (1964-1966)

 1964 Indy 500 Pace Car

-Ford's full-size Galaxie was originally chosen for the honor, but due to it's unprecedented popularity, the Mustang became the pace car for the 1964 Indy 500.
-Convertible pace car replicas were equipped with the 271-horsepower 289-cid V-8, with the coupe version getting the 260-cid engine.
-Transmission choices were the Cruise-O-Matic automatic or four-speed manual.
-All Indy 500 Mustangs were painted white and came with special striping.
+Ford's full-size Galaxie was originally chosen for the honor, but due to it's unprecedented popularity, the Mustang became the 1964 Indy 500 pace car.
+All pace car Mustangs were painted white and came with special striping.
 Interior choices were either red, white, or blue vinyl.
-The Indy 500 door graphics were installed at Ford dealers.
+The special Indy 500 door graphics were installed at Ford dealers.

 1965 Ford Mustang